 You get paid a little differently with each insurance product.
 However, commissions in my niche of Medicare are regulated by the government, so there is not a lot of difference between insurance companies.
 After the first year’s commission, with most products, you will get a monthly residual commission for every policy you have active on the books.
 In my Medicare niche, even with a $20 a month residual (just as an average example), these numbers add up quickly, as year to year you add more people on.

-Insurance Sales as a F.I.R.E. strategy
+Selling Insurance as a F.I.R.E.
+Strategy

 Are you on FIRE (Financial Independence Retire Early)?
 Are you trying to retire early?
 It sounds like a great idea.

 People who are on the “FIRE” path decide to save a very large part of their earnings so that they can retire early.
 As a result, they live off of much less than most people might be comfortable with.
 They see it as an adventure.
 You could practice a less extreme savings plan and adjust your goals to your needs, but FIRE is a captivating idea.

 - Let’s assume, you want to do Medicare Insurance Sales as a side-hustle in year one and then full-time Medicare sales after that as your sole way to generate money.

 - You have a goal of actively working until you save about $1 million dollars.

 - We will also assume that not everyone you sell to is renewing each year, and just to make it easy, we will say we lose 20% of our clients from renewals yearly.

 - Next, let’s assume you can live off 40,000 a year (before taxes) and are saving the rest.
 (You will have to get a second job in year one to account for the first year often being the hardest to get started).

 - We have you working until year 8 actively selling, and then switching to only maintaining current clients after that, but still getting your residuals.
 People will continue to fall off the books after about 7 years being with you, so we have the commissions coming in until the last people leave in about year 16.